Cayvoh-K/ansible-config-mgt/README.md

-# Ansible Configuration Management - Infrastructure Automation Project
+# Ansible Configuration Management - Infrastructure Automation Refactoring

 This repository contains the configuration management code for automating server setup using **Ansible**.
 The project demonstrates a full CI/CD workflow where infrastructure changes are developed on feature branches, peer-reviewed via Pull Requests, and automatically deployed/archived via **Jenkins**.